 The financial report is also in compliance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).

 (c) New Accounting Standards & Interpretations

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Consolidated Entity for the annual reporting period ended 30 June 2012.
-These are outlined in the table following.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Consolidated Entity for the annual reporting period ended 30 June 2013.